Reference-Based 3D-Aware Image Editing with Triplanes: Experiments

-\textbf{Ablation study.} We demonstrate the improvements during the development of our pipeline stages step by step, both quantitatively and qualitatively, in~\cref{table:development} and~\cref{fig:development}, respectively.
-In our initial ablation experiment, we apply~\cref{eqn:manual_fusion} to merge the triplanes using a mask calculated via autograd function without any post-processing.
-Due to the intricate volumetric function affecting many pixels for each value in the triplane, the mask generated before post-processing fails to provide clear stitching of images, resulting in blurry outputs.
-Following the introduction of post-processing (V1), as described in~\cref{sec:localizingtriplane}, we successfully achieve clear stitching, as depicted in~\cref{fig:development}.
+In our initial ablation study, we apply~\cref{eqn:manual_fusion} to merge the triplanes using a mask calculated via autograd function without any post-processing (No V).
+Due to the intricate volumetric function affecting many pixels for each value in the triplane, the initial mask fails to stitch images effectively, resulting in blurry outputs.
+Following the introduction of post-processing (+V1), as described in~\cref{sec:localizingtriplane}, we successfully achieve clear stitching, as depicted in~\cref{fig:development}.
 This allows us to transfer the hair of one person to our input while aligning the features using the canonical representation of the triplane.
-However, the resulting output still lacks realism because it combines features from two different images with varying illuminations, identities, and skin colors.
-To address the issue of smoothness at stitch boundaries, we follow~\cref{sec:implicit} and perform encoding and decoding, via the pretrained encoder and decoder respectively, on the fused triplane.
-Since these encoders are trained with real images, they possess knowledge about real image priors.
-Despite the input image not being realistic, as shown in~\cref{fig:development} (V1), the encoder successfully encodes its latent to EG3D's natural latent space while attempting to preserve the identity (\cref{fig:development} (V2)).
-However, a pretrained encoder optimized for encoding real images to EG3D latent space may not be optimal for our specific use case.
-Consequently, we replace the encoder with one trained specifically for this task, as elaborated in~\cref{sec:fine-tune}.
-This specialized encoder ensures color preservation of the original identity and enhances editing details such as the coherence of eyeglass frames, and reducing background leakage (V3).
+However, the resulting output still lacks realism because it combines features from two different images with varying illuminations, identities, and skin colors (row 2).
+To address the issue of smoothness at stitch boundaries, we follow~\cref{sec:implicit} and perform encoding and decoding via the pretrained encoder and decoder, respectively, on the fused triplane.
+Since these encoders are trained with real images, they know about real image priors.
+Despite the input image not being realistic, as shown in~\cref{fig:development} (V1), the encoder successfully encodes its latent to the generator's natural latent space while attempting to preserve the identity in (+V2).
+However, a pretrained encoder optimized for projecting real images onto the generator's latent space is not optimal for our specific use case.
+Consequently, we replace the encoder with one trained specifically for this task, elaborated in~\cref{sec:fine-tune}.
+This specialized encoder (+V3) ensures color preservation (row 2) and enhances editing details, such as the coherence of eyeglass frames, as well as reducing background leakage (rows 1 and 4).